Thrifty Hiker

 Naturehike Sleeping Mat: Verdict

 So, my final thoughts on this Naturehike Sleeping Mat?
 Overall, my thoughts are that it’s awesome.
-This mat will set you back a fraction of the cost of an equivalent western-branded ultralight sleeping mat and it should offer very comparable performance.
+This mat will set you back a fraction of the cost of an equivalent western-branded ultralight sleeping mat and it should offer a very comparable performance.
 It held up just fine on a chilly Autumn night in the UK, and I was warm & comfortable throughout.
-In terms of gripes about this sleeping mat, the only ones I can see are:
+In terms of gripes about this sleeping mat, see the pros and cons below…

 Well, that’s all for now folks.
 We hope you enjoyed this Naturehike Sleeping Mat review.
 Got questions, or comments!?
 Get in touch below to let us know your thoughts!
+To buy click the link and have a look.
 And don’t forget to check out the rest of our blog for more money-saving tips, tricks and gear reviews from the trail.
 Until next time.

 Find us on Facebook | Subscribe to our newsletter